socomsystems/documentation/developer_manual/app/two-factor-provider.rst

 method must be called.

-.. note:: This provider registry was added in Nextcloud 14.
+.. note:: This provider registry was added in cyfrSpaces 14.
 For backwards compatibility, the server still occasionally uses the ``IProvider::isTwoFactorAuthEnabledForUser`` method if the provider state has not been set yet.
 This method will be removed in future releases.